Multi-spectral camouflage: Examples across the electromagnetic spectrum

-Problems
+Problems and Limitations

 As this type of camouflage hinders electromagnetic radiation, radio-communications and GPS are also hindered.
 This can be overcome by using frequency selective surfaces, allowing specific frequencies to pass through.

+In addition, multispectral camouflage effectiveness depends on many factors including environmental conditions, global electromagnetic irradiance, the kind of environment (urban and human artefacts VS natural environments) and individual variations related to physical conditioning and clothing layering (particularly in matter of human thermal concealment).